The Lichtenbaum-Quillen dimension of complex varieties: Rationally connected 4-folds

 \subsection{Cubic and Gushel--Mukai 4-folds}

-Many smooth cubic hypersurfaces $X \subset \P^5$ are known to be rational, and a very general one is expected to be irrational, although none has yet been proven to be irrational.
-Kuznetsov \cite{kuz_cubics} introduced a semi-orthogonal decomposition
+Many smooth cubic hypersurfaces $X \subset \P^5$ are known to be rational, and a very general one is expected to be irrational, although none has yet been proven to be irrational.\footnote{While this paper was under review, the long-awaited \cite{kkpy} was posted to the arXiv, using quantum cohomology to say that a very general cubic fourfold is irrational.
+The argument has been refined and streamlined in \cite{guere}.} Kuznetsov \cite{kuz_cubics} introduced a semi-orthogonal decomposition

 where $\A_X$ behaves like a non-commutative K3 surface; it has been heavily studied in connection with hyperk\"ahler geometry as well as classical rationality questions.